PET OF THE WEEK: Aurora - NewsBreak

 'Pups and Cups' event featuring dogs, food, fun coming to CCSU campus

-NEW BRITAIN – Maximus V. Cash, the owner of the dog-breeding company LockJawGlobal, and Daniel Irizarry, owner of Irizarry Bully Camp LLC, are hosting a “Pups and Cups” event on Sunday, Sept.
+NEW BRITAIN – Maximus V. Cash, the owner of the dog-breeding company, LockJawGlobal, is hosting a “Pups and Cups” event on Sunday, Sept.
 18, at noon.
-“We came together to form this event and have the same type...
+Cash said it’s his first dog showcase in collaboration with Irizarry Bully Camp LLC.
+“We came together to form this...

 Bristol Press